clins1994/talks/2024-06-08/src/slides.md

 <img src="/cityjs-cover.jpg" w-full h-full object-cover />

 <!--
 Hello everyone, I am super happy to be here!
-This is actually my first time visiting Greece, and we just came back from a short vacation in Santorini with my girlfriend.
-Greece is so beautiful and we are loving it already!
+This is actually my first time visiting Greece and it's so beautiful!
 It's my great pleasure to be here.
 Thanks to the organizers, and all of you for being here.
 -->

 ---